Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

 - Press F5 or run the code manually.

 ## Limitations
-While our project successfully performs a variety of well-known tasks and adheres to standard practices, it is not without its share of issues and limitations.These are outlined below:-
+While our project successfully performs a variety of well-known tasks and adheres to standard practices, it is not without its share of issues and limitations.
+Some of these are even highlighted in the rules when the code is run while some are outlined below:-

 - It only accepts linear specific functions of the form "f(ax + c)" (sometimes "b" for inverse trigonometric functions).
 Thus it does not support sophisticated or implicit or complex functions and is very limited.
 - It cannot perform complex integrations like the Gaussian Integrals or the Bernoulli's Integrals or multivariable calculus either.